micah686/VnManager/Notes.md

 - [ ] Dispose of views and viewmodels/free up memory
 - [ ] Need to work on VnListViewModel for checking edge cases
 - [ ] Set up virtualizing lists for large results
+- [ ] Add "Update VN" to context menu
+- [ ] Perhaps drop the VnTags/Traits table and use the local copies instead?